Skip to content

 Logitech G Pro Gaming Headset

-Designed with feedback from pro eSports players, the wired G Pro headset can significantly enhance your Quest 2 audio while also serving as an excellent option for PC and console gaming.
-The large 50mm drivers deliver expansive sound with plenty of depth and detail to fully immerse you.
+Designed with feedback from pro eSports players, the wired G Pro headset can upgrade Quest 2 audio while also serving PC and console gaming setups.
+Its large 50mm drivers support expansive sound with plenty of depth.

 Plush leatherette earpads and a memory foam headband let you play in comfort for hours, and the entire design is impressively lightweight for an over-ear model.
 A handy velcro strap keeps the shorter Quest 2 cable tidy.